Coronavirus: Sacramento County Gives Up On Automatic 14-Day Quarantines

 Effective immediately, people in Sacramento County should not quarantine themselves if they've been exposed to the COVID-19.
 Instead, they should go into isolation only if they begin to show symptoms of the respiratory virus, the county's health department says.

-Sacramento County currently has at least 10 coronavirus cases, including one person who recovered.
+Sacramento County has at least 10 coronavirus cases, including one person who recovered.

 Decisions on how to try to contain and control the coronavirus have largely been left to state and local officials, rather than those at the federal level.